rpi-foci/IntroQuantumBeta/README.md

 qBraid will take a few moments cloning the git repository and setting up your workspace.

-## Open these files in qBraid

-Along the bottom of your qBraid screen you will see some files and folders.
-Click the folder labeled "IntroQuantumBeta".
-This will open a launch window on the right.
+## Launch Jupyter Lab and Install the Course's kernel

+Under Launch Lab, select the "Default Workspace", and click "Next".

-Select the "Free 2vCPU 4GB RAM" option, and launch the lab.
-Note this might take awhile to start, and you may need to launch the started lab under "Launch Lab".
+Select "Free 2vCPU 4GB Ram".
+You may have to start the lab, or it may already be running.
+Click the "Launch Lab" button.

-## Load the lab's Python Kernel

 Once the lab is launched, EWS tab on the upper right corner.
 This will show the Default kernel, and the "RPI Quantum Computing Workshop" kernel.